jillesvangurp/jsonj/README.md

 Jackson's streaming parser is used for parsing and it uses things like generics, Java 8 streams, varargs, the Collections framework and other modern Java constructs to make life easier dealing with json.

 As of 2.43, JsonJ also fully supports the Jackson ObjectMapper.
-Simply use the jsonj types and jackson will serialize/deserialize as you are used to.
-You can mix this with using strongly typed model classes.
+Simply use the jsonj types (`JsonObject`, `JsonArray`, and `JsonPrimitive`) and jackson will serialize/deserialize as you are used to.
+So you can mix jsonj objects this with using strongly typed model classes.

 The core use case for jsonj is quickly prototyping with complex json data structures without getting bogged down in creating endless amounts of model classes.
-Model classes are nice if you have a stable, and well defined domain but can be a royal pain in the ass when this is not the case and the json is relatively complex and more or less schema less.
+Model classes are nice if you have a stable, and well defined domain but can be a royal pain in the ass when this is not the case and your json is relatively complex and more or less schema less.

 # Get JsonJ from Maven Central